RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### LaserDisc Games

-There are two ways to run LaserDisc games in ES-DE, via MAME or via Hypseus Singe.
+There are three ways to run LaserDisc games in ES-DE, via MAME, via Hypseus Singe or via the DirkSimple RetroArch core.
 There are also two separate systems available, _daphne_ and _laserdisc_.
 The latter is recommended as the _daphne_ system is mostly existing for legacy reasons and may be removed in a future ES-DE release.
 The configuration for these two systems is identical as they are essentially clones.

 At the time of writing MAME and Hypseus Singe are mostly mutually exlusive as MAME tends to primarily support the games that Hypseus Singe doesn't support.
 In the future this is likely to change with MAME getting support for more LaserDisc games.